uri-raviv-lab/dplus-dev/Documentation/Development/Setup Development Environment.md

     pip install -r requirements.txt
     pip install wheel
     python setup.py prepare
+    python setup.py build

+This will create files in the build directory.
+You will need to copy the file wrappers.pyd from the build/lib/dplus directory into the dplus directory in order to be able to run tests.

+if you run
     python setup.py bdist_wheel

 You will have the wheel in the dist folder.

-The dplus-api is also built automatically for Windows and Linux if you push a tag starting with `v` to github.
+Note: The dplus-api is also built automatically for Windows and Linux if you push a tag starting with `v` to github.

 ## Compiling the Frontend
 The Frontend project PythonBackend has embedded resources, one of them is the dplus-api wheel.
 If you have created a new wheel, you should change the embedded resource in this project.
 Then build the solution.